 - The Petitioner is asked to name witnesses, i.e., people who knew the parties well during the courtship and marriage and are willing to offer objective and insightful information.
 The Respondent, if s/he cooperates, is also asked to name witnesses.

 - The Petitioner's Parish Advocate works with the Petitioner throughout the process.
-The Respondent may appoint an advocate to assist with his/her case.
+The Respondent may appoint an Advocate to assist him/her.

 - The Defender of the Bond (a member of the Tribunal staff designated to protect the marriage bond) evaluates the case and presents all significant reasons that would argue in favor of a valid marriage and against a Declaration of Invalidity.